What Is The California Motorcyclist Safety Program?

 The California Highway Patrol (CHP) Motorcycle Safety Program (MSP) Unit is charged with co-leading and participating in a specific strategic highway safety plan.
-In conjunction with traffic safety stakeholders: the Department of Motor Vehicles (DMV), California Department of Transportation (CDOT), and the Office of Traffic Safety (OTS), the MSP Unit is crafting action items to keep motorcycles safe on California roadways.
+In conjunction with traffic safety stakeholders, the Department of Motor Vehicles (DMV), the California Department of Transportation (CDOT), and the Office of Traffic Safety (OTS), the MSP Unit is developing action items to help keep motorcycles safe on California roadways.

-Data from the Statewide Integrated Traffic Records System reveals that California motorcycle fatalities have increased annually.
+Data from the California Office of Traffic Safety reveals that motorcycle fatalities remain a safety concern in California, with hundreds of deaths occurring annually.
 Despite substantial advances in motorcycle and vehicle safety, these deaths continue to rise.
-The death toll for motorcyclists is too high, considering all factors.
+The death toll for motorcyclists is high, considering all factors.

 California Motorcycle Safety Info